Home

 6 (40.712800°)~11 cmSurvey quality

-Use Decimal Degrees When:
+Use Decimal Degrees when:

-• Sharing coordinates digitally
+• Sharing a coordinate digitally

-• Calculating distances or working with math
+• Calculating distances or doing any arithmetic on coordinates

-Use DMS When:
+Use DMS when:

-• Working with aviation or maritime charts
+• Working with surveying instruments or documentation

 Common Mistakes to Avoid